 - 1. Group related elements using group boxes: Try to identify elements that can be grouped together and then use group boxes with a label to identify the topic of that group.
 Avoid using group boxes with only a single widget / item inside. - 2.
 Capitalise first letter only in labels: Labels (and group box labels) should be written as a phrase with leading capital letter, and all remaing words written with lower case first letters - 3.
 Do not end labels for widgets or group boxes with a colon: Adding a colon causes visual noise and does not impart additional meaning, so dont use them.
-An exception to this rule is when you have two labels next to each other e.g.: Label1 Plugin Label2 [/path/to/plugins] - 4.
-Keep harmful actions away from harmless ones: If you have actions for 'delete', 'remove' etc, try to impose adequate space between the harmful action and innocuous actions so that the users is less likely to inadvertantly click on the harmful action. - 5.
-Always use a QButtonBox for 'OK', 'Cancel' etc buttons: Using a button box will ensure that the order of 'OK' and 'Cancel' etc, buttons is consistent with the operating system / locale / desktop environment that the user is using.
+An exception to this rule is when you have two labels next to each other e.g.: Label1 PluginPath: Label2 [/path/to/plugins] - 4.
+Keep harmful actions away from harmless ones: If you have actions for 'delete', 'remove' etc, try to impose adequate space between the harmful action and innocuous actions so that the users is less likely to inadvertantly click on the harmful action.